MINNETONKA, MN (July 25, 2018) — Don Lundquist, retired missionary to the Democratic Republic of the Congo, died Wednesday, July 17, at the age of 93.

-During their second term, they taught at the Bible Institute and the newly added higher-level Superior Institute.
+They taught at the Bible Institute and the newly added higher-level Superior Institute.
 During their final two years there, the couple served in Bumba, where Don worked on translating a Bible dictionary into Lingala.

 The couple retired in 1990.
 Two years later, Don was hired to serve as the half-time pastor to senior adults at his home church, First Covenant Church in Minneapolis.
 He retired from that position at the age of 85.

 Don is preceded in death by his wife, Joy, and sister Marjorie (Joseph) Herner.
 Survivors include two sons, John Lundquist and Paul (Ako) Lundquist; two daughters, Elizabeth (Mike) Milovich and Marnie (Mark) Gaasedelen; and five grandchildren.

 A memorial service is planned for 10:30 a.m. on August 1 at Excelsior (Minnesota) Covenant Church.